-8 Key Moments And Themes From Trump's First State Of The Union Address
+8 Key Moments And Themes From Trump's 1st State Of The Union Address

 State of the Union addresses tend to be a healthy dose of touting accomplishments (there was plenty of that) and laundry lists of policy proposals the president would like to see Congress take up in the next year.

-Trump addressed some policy, calling for the U.S. detention facility at Guantanamo Bay, Cuba, to remain open, vowing to lower prescription drug costs, again dangling infrastructure as something both parties could work on, looking to rebuild America's nuclear weapons arsenal and flirting with cutting off foreign aid to countries who don't move in lockstep with the United States.
+Trump addressed some policy: calling for the U.S. detention facility at Guantanamo Bay, Cuba, to remain open, vowing to lower prescription drug costs, again dangling infrastructure as something both parties could work on, looking to rebuild America's nuclear weapons arsenal, and flirting with cutting off foreign aid to countries that don't move in lockstep with the United States.

 But there wasn't much new policy in the speech.